brianpham97/Star-Wars/README.md

 # Brian Pham Portfolio

-Here is a fun assessment I got to do using the Star Wars API from [SWAPI](https://swapi.dev/).
-User can select two characters and you can see if the two characters share a home planet, vehicle, or starship and what movies they appear in together.
+Application using the Star Wars API from [SWAPI](https://swapi.dev/) to allow the user to select two characters and see if the two characters share a home planet, vehicle, or starship and what movies they appear in together.
 Application is styled to a Star Wars theme.

 ## Technologies Used